 For our recipe, we numerically solve Eq.~\eqref{eq:rcross} for a given anharmonic $V(\rcentroid)$ and define

 The choice of multiples of $\sigma$ in Eq.~\eqref{eq:T-bounds} is somewhat arbitrary but was found to give good results in our numerical tests.

 To find the optimal elevated temperature in all regimes, we then invert the numerical solutions to Eq.~\eqref{eq:rcross} to obtain the crossover temperature for a given centroid radial displacement $\beta_x(\rcentroid)$.
-For any physical temperature $T_{\text{phys}} < T_{\text{high}}$, we compute $\beta_e = \beta_x(r_{eq} - 6\sigma(\beta_{\text{phys}}))$.
-The elevated temperature $T_e$ is then set to the largest of $1/\kB \beta_e$ and $T_{\text{low}}$.
+For any physical temperature $T_{\text{phys}} < T_{\text{high}}$, we compute \corr{ The} elevated temperature $T_e$ is then set to the largest of $T_{\mathrm{candidate}}$ and $T_{\text{low}}$.
 This choice is motivated by the fact that the approximation in Eq.~\eqref{eq:distribution} becomes worse at very low temperatures.
 Above $T_{\text{high}}$, we obviously set $T_e = T_{\text{high}}$.
-The procedure only requires the 1D potential-energy profiles of the vibrational motions that are prone to the curvature problem and, thus, gives a simple and general prescription for $T_e$.
+The procedure only requires the potential-energy profiles \corr{along the bonds that are prone} to the curvature problem and, thus, gives a simple and general prescription for $T_e$.